danflanagan8/view-mode-path/view_mode_path/README.txt

    - You can get the url object for any entity by passing the entity to view_mode_path_get_url.
    - You could use the routes in Twig templates by leveraging path().
-   For example you could do this:
+   This module provides easier ways, but for example you could do this:

    <a class="use-ajax" data-dialog-type="modal" data-dialog-options="{&quot;width&quot;: &quot;750&quot;, &quot;dialogClass&quot;: &quot;my-class&quot;}" href="{{ path('view_mode_path.node'), {'id': node.id, 'view_mode': 'teaser'})}}">My link that opens a teaser in a modal"</a>